HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 Sometimes they give three half-hearted attempts, sometimes they buckle down and do it themselves on the second try.
 They get so happy when that happens, and it happens often.

-Child Psychologist Erikson said that toddlers are working on Autonomy vs. Shame and Doubt.
+Child psychologist Erikson said that toddlers are working on Autonomy vs. Shame and Doubt.
+Their stage in life is about being autonomous.

 Self-confidence comes from thinking you can do things.
 Fake, dangerous, fixed mindsets of self-confidence come from parents telling children they are smart.
 Real confidence in self is built on many experiences when they, in fact, did things for themselves.

 ### "Wow!
 You tried so hard!"
 I praise my children more when they struggle, and less when they are successful.
 Children repeat behaviors they are rewarded for, and I want them to try hard.
 I don't want them to think it's embarrassing to have to try.
-If children are rewarded for being smart (looking smart) then they will try all their lives to look smart.
+If children are rewarded for being smart (which is really just looking smart) then they will try all their lives to look smart.
 Can you picture a lifetime of trying to look smart?
 You don't take challenges, because whenever you do something difficult you look dumb at the beginning.
 You lie and you cheat.
 You give up quickly.

 But can you also imagine a lifetime of striving?
+Of embracing the struggle?

 ### "Brauns Keep Trying"
 I want it to be part of my children's identity that they keep trying.

 This is not, "Brauns never give up" because sometimes it's a good idea to give up.
-But after you've rested, tweaked your plan, gathered more resources or courage, you can try again.
+But after you've rested, tweaked your plan, gathered more resources or courage, you can keep trying.

 ### The best way to find something is to clean up.
 And if you still don't find it, at least you have a clean house."
-When you're trying to find something, you have to pick up everything to look underneath it.
+When a toy goes missing, you have to pick up everything to look underneath it.
 It's going to be only 10% more effort to put it where it actually goes.
 And then you won't forget you already looked under it, and pick it up again to check under it a second or third time.

 And if you don't find it, you don't feel like you wasted an hour.